identity-fraud/9CT2-Task1-Schmeegledeeps/PROJECT_DEVELOPMENT.md

 # Functional and Non-functional requirements

 ## Functional Requirements:
-* Move forward until an object is detected in front of the robot (within 10cm) using the ultrasonic sensor then turn 10° everytime until it no longer sees it, if the target isn't red or yellow (using the colour sensor)
+* Move forward until an object is detected in front of the robot (within 10cm) using the ultrasonic sensor then turn 90° to avoid the obstacle
 * Move forward until one of the boxes (Red and Yellow) are found, then pick the boxes up using pincers attachment (using the motors)
 * Turn 90° when the edge of the mat is detected (using the colour sensor's reflection function to identify the difference between the floor and the mat)

 ## Non-functional requirements:
 * The robot should stop immediately after detecting an obstacle
+* The robot should be quick at its speed and obstacle detection
-* The robot should not loop for a very long amount of time
+* The robot should loop around the mat correctly

 # Use Cases
 **Scenario: The robot encounters an obstacle**

 >Inputs: The ultrasonic sensor detects an object within 10cm

->Actions: The robot stops and spins 10° every time until it can not longer see the object to avoid it and continues moving forward
+>Actions: The robot stops and spins 90° and then continues moving forward

 >Expected Outcome: The robot avoids the obstacles and continues moving